codergab/PWACheatSheet/readme.md

  * Create a manifest.json in the root folder of your website
  * Add the code snippet below in the file
  * Replace the comments with correct URLs of your web favicon
+ * Replace the short_name & name values below with the names of your web application

  ```json
 {